Sunday, May 10, 2020

 Tiger Tail Whip.

 Jiang co-wrote a book on Taiji with Yao Fuchun.
 Jiang also wrote the foreword to his student, Chan Yikan's, book on the Main Form of Liu He Ba Fa.
 Through his intensive study, Jiang Rongqiao got the essence of the three internal styles and the sword.
+Later in life, Jiang went blind.
+Master Choi said Jing's sensitivity got even better when he only relied on his sense of touch.

 Chan Yik-yan learned the complete system of Hsing-Yi Chuan from Jiang Rongqiao, including some forms and practices not see in the public.
 Chan also, learned Hsing-Yi from Chu Kuei-ting, a student of the famous Li Cunyi.
 Chan Yik-yan taught Hsing-Yi to his student and successor, Wai-lun Choi.